Plug-in electric vehicles in Germany: Government incentives

 In August 2014, the federal government announced its plan to introduce non-monetary incentives through new legislation to be effective by early 2015.
 The proposed user benefits include measures to privilege battery-powered cars, fuel cell vehicles and some plug-in hybrids, just like Norway does, by granting local governments the authority to allow these vehicles into bus lanes, and to offer free parking and reserved parking spaces in locations with charging points.
 Not all plug-in hybrids will qualify for the benefits, only those with CO_{2} emissions of no more than 50 g/km or an all-electric range of over 30 km are eligible.
 The range criteria will rise to 40 km starting in 2018.
 The Bundestag passed the Electric Mobility Act in March 2015 authorizing local government to grant these non-monetary incentives, which are not mandatory.
 The law also provides issuing special license plates for electric vehicles to allow proper identification to avoid abuses of these privileges.
 As of March 2015, just 12 municipalities are considering to allow electric vehicles in the bus lanes in their jurisdiction.
 Most cities, including Hamburg and Munich, are not willing to allow electric cars in their bus lanes.

 The special license plate authorized by the 2015 Electric Mobility Act adds the letter "E" at the end of the license number.
 Owners of all-electric cars and plug-in hybrids with a minimum all-electric range of 30 km can apply for the special license.
 The minimum range for eligible plug-in hybrids rose to 40 km from 1 January 2018.

-According to the fourth progress report of the German National Platform for Electric Mobility, only about 24,000 plug-in electric cars are on German roads by the end of November 2014, well behind the target of 100,000 unit goal set for 2014.
+According to the fourth progress report of the German National Platform for Electric Mobility, only about 24,000 plug-in electric cars were on German roads by the end of November 2014, well behind the target of 100,000 unit goal set for 2014.
 As a result, Chancellor Angela Merkel recognized in December 2014 that the government has to provide more incentives to meet the goal of having one million electric cars on the country's roads by 2020.
 Among others, the federal government is considering to offer a tax break for zero-emission company cars, more subsidies to expand charging infrastructure, particularly to deploy more public fast chargers, and more public funding for research and development of the next generation of rechargeable batteries.